 5. If you find a piece of homework too difficult:

-• Have a try and then ask a parent/ guardian for their help.
+• Have a try and then ask a parent/carer/sibling/friend for their advice and help.
 If they are unable

 be noticed.
 You will feel good about your achievements and the teacher will be pleased with your

 7. If you are finding that you are receiving too much homework then have a word with your Tutor, or

 If you feel that you are not receiving enough homework there are several things that you can do:

 • Do some extra independent research on the topic/s that you are covering at school.